usmanmotiwala17/AWS-Calendar/README.md

 The goal of this project was to architect and deploy an end-to-end serverless system and understand how AWS services integrate in a production-style environment.

+(I used AI to help me with creating the frontend and Lambda code)

 Live Site: https://dev.dosfe0bw08nyp.amplifyapp.com/

 <img width="1920" height="990" alt="chrome_aoVImgToQd" src="https://github.com/user-attachments/assets/599f703e-e0cc-434f-b567-0362132ee50b" />